rland93/mlsuio/content/posts/path-planner.md

 ### Interestingness

 We want to create worlds that are "interesting" in the same way that real-world bounded spaces are interesting.
-This is a surprisingly challening task.
+This is a surprisingly challenging task.

 To see what I mean by interestingness, consider the following simple method of generating non-convex polygons.
 We build set of points in radial coordinates \\( [r, \theta] \\) .
 For each point, take a random value between \\( (0, 2 \pi)\\)  and add it to \\( \theta\\) .
 Set \\( r\\)  to be a random value in some interval \\( (R_{\text{inner}},R_{\text{outer}})\\) .
 The list of points is wrapped around a circle and forms a polygon that satisfies all of our constraints above: